IBM/openapi-validator/README.md

 `lint-openapi [options] [command] [<files>]`

 ##### [options]
--  -c (--config) <path/to/your/config> : Path to a validator configuration file.
-If provided, this is used instead of .validaterc.
 -  -d (--default_mode) : This option turns off [configuration](#configuration) and runs the validator in [default mode](#default-mode).
 -  -e (--errors_only) : Only print the errors, ignore the warnings.
 -  -j (--json) : Output results as a JSON object